Nelleke20/service.sensor-data/README.md

 Jan 3, 2021 frontend

 #### Context
 We have some discussions at home about the temperature and humidity in house.
 To end the discussino ones and for all (😉) I decided to built my own sensor-pi combination and  store the data in database.
-Store the history enabled me to retrieve the data and show a trendline over the past days.
+Storing the history enabled me to retrieve the data and show a trendline over the past days on a webpage:

 <p align="center" width="100%">
     <img width="75%" src="img/website.png">
 </p>

 #### Tech and Tools
-Flask API, DHT sensor, sqllite,
+Raspberry Pi, Flask API, DHT sensor, sqllite,